-At the start in their usual 5 a.M.
+At the start of their usual 5 a.m.
 Tuesday/Thursday institution run in cold December, the Running Wild crew commenced their regular trek throughout Augusta Highway close to Lexington High School.
 Some ran beforehand after the light became purple, but others paused to select the right playlist tune before shifting forward.

 Wells died on the scene.

 The motive force later informed police that the light’s concept was inexperienced and that he didn’t see her crossing the street, even though she began carrying reflective garb and lighting.
 He becomes ticketed for jogging a purple light—a 4-point offense and $237 quality—but now not for hitting Wells.
-In January, the South Carolina Highway Patrol’s Multi-Disciplinary Accident Investigation Team listed both the motive force and Wells at fault, pronouncing she “didn’t have the proper of the way when she entered the crosswalk,” for the reason that countdown clock became on.
+In January, the South Carolina Highway Patrol’s Multi-Disciplinary Accident Investigation Team listed the motive force and Wells at fault, pronouncing she “didn’t have the proper of the way when she entered the crosswalk” because the countdown clock became on.

-Now, her husband and a local attorney who is dealing with the own family’s estate are preventing lower back with a wrongful death lawsuit, now not best to guide the family and preserve the truck driver’s organization answerable for the accident, but additionally to raise cognizance public approximately pedestrian safety.
-Filed at the quit of February, the lawsuit is still inside the new degrees and could take months to move forward.
+Now, her husband and a local attorney who is dealing with the family’s estate are preventing Lower Back with a wrongful death lawsuit.
+It is best to guide the family, preserve the truck driver’s organization answerable for the accident, and raise the public’s awareness of pedestrian safety.
+Filed at the end of February, the lawsuit is still inside the new degrees and could take months to move forward.
 Court files say the driver “did not hold a proper lookout” and “drove too speedy for conditions.”

-“Dianne’s lifestyles had an impact, and our wish is that her demise will have a comparable effect,” said Jason Reynolds, a legal professional for the firm behind the submitting, Samuels Law Firm in Columbia, South Carolina.
-The case has unique that means for Reynolds, who hails from a circle of relatives of runners and is a member of F3, a countrywide community of unfastened, peer-led workouts for men.
+“Dianne’s lifestyle had an impact, and our wish is that her demise will have a comparable effect,” said Jason Reynolds, a legal professional for the firm behind the submission, Samuels Law Firm in Columbia, South Carolina.
+The case has unique means for Reynolds, who hails from a circle of relatives of runners and is a member of F3, a countrywide community of unfastened, peer-led workouts for men.
 Wells became a member of F3’s sister organization,

 Females in Action (FYA).